Scottish Premiership preview: Will Celtic go level with Hearts, can Rangers remain in title race & will Hibs build on derby win?

 Ending the year with back-to-back league wins for the first time since 2012 would move them up to fourth, if Celtic win against Motherwell.

-Aberdeen have failed to win their last two Premiership games but are all but guaranteed to end 2025 in the top half of the table - a feat that seemed unlikely during their winless and goalless start to the season.
+Aberdeen have failed to win their last two Premiership games but will end 2025 in the top half of the table should they get a draw - a feat that seemed unlikely during their winless and goalless start to the season.

 Jesper Karlsson has netted five times in the league and is behind only Hearts pair Lawrence Shankland and Claudio Braga in shots, but the Dons winger is yet to score in the Premiership away from home.